TGBA.IO

 What are the best tools for remote team communication?

-Popular tools include Slack or Microsoft Teams for messaging, Zoom or Google Meet for video conferencing, and Notion or Trello for documentation and task management.
-The key is to standardize tool usage across the team.
+Popular tools include Slack for instant messaging, Zoom for video conferencing, and Trello or Asana for task management.
+The best mix depends on your workflow and the size of your team.

 Get your own 30‑second analysis